mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Applications may strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership, or using the PSK mechanism to link healing properties among parallel groups.
+Applications may strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership.

+Applications may use the PSK mechanism to link healing properties among parallel groups.
+For example, suppose a common member M of two groups A and B has performed a key update in group A but not in group B.  The key update provides PCS with regard to M in group A.  If a PSK exported from group A and injected into group B, then some of these PCS properties carry over to group B, since the PSK and secrets derived from it are only known to the new, updated version of M, not to the old, possibly compromised version of M.

 ## Asynchronous Usage